azizgharbi/tracktik-test/README.md

 ## Cons:

 - without vue-router we don't for example have the ability to send a specific link for a site details.
+- without vue cli and it's awesome webpack pre-config, code splitting, typescript and more ...

 ## Problems: